toggl/coffeescript-style-guide/README.md

 Use a single blank line within the bodies of methods or functions in cases where this improves readability (e.g., for the purpose of delineating logical sections).

+Seprate several classes inside one file with two blank lines.

 <a name="trailing_whitespace"/>
 ### Trailing Whitespace